• Art Magazine

 Tip 03 - Schedule Breaks

-There are definitely parallels between a classic day in the studio and a day in the office.
-Occasionally it is time to move to be able to take new thoughts.
-Anyone who notices that they will become less creative during the day can be well advised to turn their backs on their canvas.
+Between a classic day in the studio and a day in the office, there are certainly parallels.
+Occasionally, it's time to move around to get new ideas.
+Those who notice they're becoming less creative throughout the day can be well advised to turn their backs on their canvas.

 And who knows?
 Maybe a new hobby will emerge?
 Those who consciously 'act' during a break by starting to jog, for example, often notice that they're more productive after the activity.